crespohector/welcome-to-mod-7/README.md

 * Expected General Workflow:
     * DB Tables => Backend Routes => Frontend Components => Error Handling => Styling

-> This general workflow is what's to be expected and will help with understanding how the data flow works from the backend to the frontend.
+> This general workflow is what's to be expected and will help with understanding how the data flow works from the backend to the front end.

 ### CSS Styling
-* Do not leave any default styling for HTML elements such as buttons, inputs, textareas, etc.
+* Do not leave any default styling for HTML elements such as buttons, inputs, text areas, etc.
 * CSS must look as if you have made a valiant effort.
 You are not expected to be a designer, but attention to spacing, font, and layout must be apparent.
 * Your site must be intuitive to the user.
 Users must not have to hunt and guess how to navigate and use your app.